Postgres Operations¶

 The PostgreSQL modules manage PostgreSQL databases, users and privileges.

-CLI executable on the target host(s).
+Requires the psql CLI executable on the target host(s).

 - All operations in this module take four optional arguments: